 What are the benefits of a weighted blanket?

-Firstly, some science and psychology help explain the hoped-for benefits of a weighted blanket.
+Firstly, some science and psychology help explain the hoped-for benefits of a weighted blanket:

 A weighted blanket falls under the principles of Deep Pressure Therapy, or DPT for short, which is the application of sensory touch — like a hug, squeeze, massage, or swaddling sensation.
 It has been shown in various studies to help to soothe the nervous system and reduce anxiety.

-"Originally used to treat anxiety and autism spectrum disorders, it was noted that a heavier blanket often calmed users and helped them sleep more soundly.
-However these benefits aren't limited to those seeking help with a specific medical need; weighted blankets are now beloved by many for their help with general relaxation and comfort, as well as relief from stress, insomnia, restless leg syndrome, and even PTSD."
+"Originally used to treat anxiety and autism spectrum disorders, it was noted that a heavier blanket often calmed users and helped them sleep more soundly," explains Baloo Living founder Elizabeth Grojean.
+"However these benefits aren't limited to those seeking help with a specific medical need; weighted blankets are now beloved by many for their help with general relaxation and comfort, as well as relief from stress, insomnia, restless leg syndrome, and even PTSD."

 What’s the best weight for a weighted blanket?